alexmccabe/am-slider/readme.md

 ###Features

 + Modernizr support.
 If `window.Modernizr` exists it will check for support of CSS transitions
++ CSS transitions checking if Mordernizr is not available
 + Custom slider paging tabs.
 If you provide a class for the `navControlsClass`, tabs will not be automatically generated
 + Pause the slider on hover
 + Externally accessible methods for controlling the slider